Overview

 QuickFrame is a video creation platform that connects businesses with creators to produce short-form video at scale.
 As the platform grew, we knew the tools businesses used to express their creative ideas had to evolve as well.
-I led the redesign of our new briefing experience, from user flows and interactions to the design system, creating a faster, more visual way for businesses to express their vision and for creators to deliver better results.
+I led the design of our new briefing experience, from user flows and interactions to the design system, creating a faster, more visual way for businesses to express their vision and for creators to deliver better results.

 The Problem